Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Conclusions and Outlook

 We have commented in various places about what would be expected in a full quantum treatment of the model we study, based on established results for the fate of bistability, limit cycles, and chaotic attractors in full quantum treatments.
 Simulating the full quantum dynamics of the current model would be computationally challenging, and likely limited to small numbers of atoms.
 A further challenge would be to consider how a full (beyond mean-field) treatment might be affected by processes beyond the model we consider, such as atom-atom interactions, or other sources of dephasing.
 In particular, it would be interesting to study the fate of the stable atomic superposition phase in the processes.

-Their variety of behaviors makes coupled atom-cavity systems an outstanding model to study the physics of driven-dissipative quantum systems.
+Their variety of behaviors makes coupled atom-cavity systems an outstanding model to study the physics of driven-dissipative quantum systems. \resp{}{Our analysis of the density wave ordering in the single mode case is also of relevance for more complex cavity setup, like multimode~\cite{gopalakrishnan_emergent_2009,gopalakrishnan_frustration_2011,kollar_adjustable-length_2015,kollar_supermode-density-wave-polariton_2017,vaidya_tunable-range_2018} or multiple cavity~\cite{leonard_supersolid_2017,gopalakrishnan_intertwined_2017} setups.
+Through our methods, we can \resp{clearly}{} find which regions of the phase diagram really have a second order transition, and whether the system can be approximated as a Dicke model or one instead must consider the impact of higher momentum states}.
 Further studies could be both experimental, probing the detectability of the new features, or theoretical, extending the model to include more quantum effects, other parameter regimes, or fermionic atoms.